simonesilvestroni/m2m-website/_pages/now.md

 title: 'Now'
 date: '2023-02-19 21:14:17'
 last_modified_at: '2023-02-27 18:10:35'
-description: 'A “now” page tells you what the person is focused on at this point in their life.'
+description: 'What I am focused on at this point in my life?'
-excerpt: 'This is a <em>now page</em>, from a brilliant idea by Derek Sivers.
-It tells what I’m really focused on at this point in life.
-If you have your own site, <a href="https://nownownow.com/about">you should make one, too</a>.'
 permalink: '/now/'
 ---
+This is a _now page_, from a brilliant idea by Derek Sivers.
+It tells what I’m really focused on at this point in life.
+If you have your own site, [you could make one, too](https://nownownow.com/about).

 ## Where?

-Currently living between Arona and Milan.
+Currently living between the shores of Lake Maggiore and Milan.
 The plan for 2023 is to go back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I'm not happy in my native country</a>.

 ## Sound design